arc2nd/awsDB/README.md

 **Role**: determine what you can do with the assets
 **User**: who are
 **Asset**: an individual piece of art, documentation, or other item
-**Tag**: a short different word or phrase to describe and categorize an asset
+**Tag**: a short word or phrase to describe and categorize an asset
 **AccessRecord**: every time someone creates or searches for an asset it should be registered here
 **BeanLog**: every time you want to keep track of something else happening you can create a bean

-This is a new line
+# TODOs:
+* Make my own dark stylesheet?
+* Rework the way it finds its sibling modules (shouldn't have to sys.path.append)
+* Local settings interface, so we can set the DB and AWS settings via GUI instead of files
+* Change the project name to something better